rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/istio/_index.md

 Once Istio is `active`, you can see visualizations of your Istio service mesh across several services:

+- **Kiali** helps you define, validate, and observe your Istio service mesh.
+Kiali shows you what services are in your mesh and how they are connected.
+Kiali includes Jaeger Tracing to provide distributed tracing out of the box.
+- **Jaeger** is a distributed tracing system released as open source by Uber Technologies.
+It is used for monitoring and troubleshooting microservices-based distributed systems.
+- **Grafana** is an analytics platform that allows you to query, visualize, alert on and understand your metrics.
+Grafana lets you visualize data from Prometheus.
+- **Prometheus** is a systems monitoring and alerting toolkit.

+Kiali, Jaeger, Grafana, and Prometheus are open-source.

+With Istio enabled, you can:

 1. Access [Kiali UI](https://www.kiali.io/) by clicking the Kiali UI icon in the Istio page.
 1. Access [Jaeger UI](https://www.jaegertracing.io/) by clicking the Jaeger UI icon in the Istio page.
 1. Access [Grafana UI](https://grafana.com/) by clicking the Grafana UI icon in the Istio page.